best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## In a time crunch?
 The risks to skipping tests
 In an ideal world, testing code would never be skipped, keeping the software reliable, and easily reproducible.
-However, there are times when skipping tests may seem necessary— perhaps due to tight deadlines, limited resources, or the need to quickly get a feature up and running.
-While this can save time in the moment, it’s important to be cautious, as skipping tests can lead to hidden problems that may become harder to fix later, as the project grows.
+However, in practice there are times when skipping tests may be necessary— perhaps due to tight deadlines, limited resources, or the need to quickly get a feature up and running.
+While this can save time in the moment, it’s important to be cautious, as skipping tests can lead to hidden problems that may become harder to fix later, particularly as the project grows.
 Whenever tests are set aside, it’s best to have a plan for going back to add them, to avoid risks to the stability and quality of the software.